hannwong/udacity-FEND-interview-practice/README.md

+# Overview

+Github repo for this interview practice: [https://github.com/hannwong/udacity-FEND-interview-practice](https://github.com/hannwong/udacity-FEND-interview-practice)

+# Good Fit for Udacity Blitz

+**Question**: Why are you a good fit for Udacity Blitz?
+How do you feel about the job description?

+I'm currently doing a BSc Computer Science with ERP (SAP) and UML focus.
+I wrote the first book on OFBiz, an open-source Java-based ERP platform (used by JIRA).

+I reverse-engineer emerging technologies quickly.
+I am well-equipped to guide the creation and specification (UML), as well as staffing and execution (good hands-on grasp of programming and technologies) of innovative software projects.
+I also take apart human languages and cultures quickly to rapidly gain excellent and necessary breadth and depth of skills required, be they technical, design related, or organizational.

+I have sincere and thorough (I do strive) empathy.
+I can fully comprehend motivations of external clients and engineers, as well as those of internal staff on the team.
+I can harmoniously match competing interests from all stakeholders, or at least lead by example in constructive compromises.

+Being a hands-on person who loves coding, I can ensure (not just oversee) excellence in technical execution and delivery of our projects.
+There are no tasks beneath me; I exist to get things done profitably and efficiently.

+I'm a naturally likeable mentor.
+I am quickly popular with students I teach in SUTD --- I facilitate their learning rather than merely tell facts to them.
+My hands-on attitude keeps my empathy real and relevant over changing times.

 # Most Influential Book or Blog Post

 **Question**: What is the most influential book or blog post you’ve read regarding front-end development?